theScottyJam/snap.js/content/nolodash/sumBy/description.md

-Simply map over your array with `iteratee`, before trying to sum them:
+Simply map over your array with `iteratee`, before trying to sum it:

 ```javascript
 array